-'parents/guardians have a legal duty to ensure their child of compulsory school age shall receive efficient full time education...by regular school attendance.
-If a child is registered in school, their parent/guardian has a legal duty to ensure that they regularly attend that school.'

-- 'It is a parent/guardian's responsibility to inform the school of the reason for a pupil's absence on the first day of absence.
+- 'parents/guardians have a legal duty to ensure their child of compulsory school age shall receive efficient full time education...by regular school attendance.
+If a child is registered in school, their parent/guardian has a legal duty to ensure that they regularly attend that school.' - 'It is a parent/guardian's responsibility to inform the school of the reason for a pupil's absence on the first day of absence.
 This should be confirmed with a written note when the pupil returns to school.
 If the absence is likely to be prolonged, this information should be provided to enable the school to assist with homework or any other necessary arrangements which may be required.' - 'missing school at any time is detrimental to a child's education therefore family holidays or other appointments e.g. doctor or dentist should be arranged, where possible, outside school hours' - 'holidays...during term time...can have a significant impact on pupils' learning.
 Family holidays taken during term time...will be categorised as an unauthorised absence'

 The home-school relationship is vital in ensuring that all students are able to achieve their potential.
 Attendance and academic achievement are inextricably linked and we would urge parents/carers to contact the College if they are aware of any concerns their child may have about attending school so that support measures can be put in place as appropriate.
+Providing the College with full details regarding student absence enables us to ensure we can fully support students to achieve their potential.